ele-ciccia/SCAE-SNN-HAR/README.md

 src/    -> contains modules with training function, network architectures, and other utils.

-If you find the work useful, pleae cite us:
+If you find the work useful, please cite us using the following:
 ```
 @article{cicciarella2026sparsespikeencodingchannel,
       title={Sparse Spike Encoding of Channel Responses for Energy Efficient Human Activity Recognition},